TuckTuckC/job-organize/notes/notes.md

 # 🛠️ Project Notes: [Job-Organize]

-> A full organization solution for small businesses.
+> A full solution to organization for small businesses.

 ---